 Have you ever been surprised by the added fees on your Rental Car receipt?
-Do you know what those fees mean and what they are for?
+Do you know what those fees mean and what your actually paying are for?

 Unlike airlines that are required to display complete ticket costs up front, rental car companies don’t have to disclose all fees and can add big costs to your car rental.
 Come along for the ride as I explain some of those common rental car fees.